 The Corporation provides its customers with limited right of return for defective products and the returns must be authorized by the Corporation prior to their acceptance at its facilities.
-The standard quoted warranty period is one year from the date of shipment and the Corporation accrues warranty provisions at the time of sale based on historical information.
+The Corporation accrues warranty provisions at the time of sale based on historical information.